ahishaperera/Graded-Lab-Assignment-CLI-Modules-1-4-/Question4/explanation.md

 ### Command: sleep 300 &    ,   jobs
 The sleep command was started in the background, and jobs confirms it is running.

+### Command: ps -u $USER          ,     renice 10 -p 353
+The renice command changes the priority of a running process.
+A higher nice value means lower priority.